50 Things You Should Know Before Moving To Vancouver

 Once you start looking for a permanent place, make sure to have enough money for month upfront and deposit.

 For example, our rent was $1950 per month(not cheap) so we had to put $1950 x 2. $3900 went out of our pocket without even sleeping once in the new place.
 This included parking space, all utilities, fully furnished and tv/wifi.
-Bit over priced and it is cheaper if you get unfurnished.
+A bit over priced and it is cheaper if you get unfurnished.

 Update: Following this post, we have actually learnt that legally only half the deposit is required for the first month.